Is glycerin soap good for your skin?

 According to this study glycerin is the most effective humectant which means that it is the best at pulling moisture from the air towards your skin.
 When you use a product with aloe vera or glycerin in these products should leave your skin moisturised.

-When you have these humectants within skin care products, they will leave you moisturised, unless they have other ingredients counteracting them, ingredients such as sodium lauryl sulphate or excessive amounts of cleansing ingredients such as coconut oil and palm oil.
+When you have these humectants within skin care products, they will leave you moisturised, unless they have other ingredients counteracting them.

 The likelihood is that the cheaper the product, the higher concentration of surfactants and cleansers and the lower the concentration of these amazing moisturising humectants.